leocaseiro/angular-chosen/README.md

   * Works with 'ngModel' and 'ngOptions'
   * Supports usage of promises in 'ngOptions'
   * Provides a 'loading' animation when 'ngOptions' collection is a promise backed by a remote source
-  * Pass any Chosen option as an attribute or via an object to the chosen attribute
+  * Pass options to Chosen via attributes or by passing an object to the Chosen directive

 # Usage